Cray-HPE/docs-csm/operations/boot_orchestration/Node_Boot_Root_Cause_Analysis.md

 console logs to obtain specific information about the failed node.
 To learn more about ConMan, refer to [ConMan](../conman/ConMan.md).
 A node's console data can be accessed through its log file, as described in [Access Compute Node Logs](../conman/Access_Compute_Node_Logs.md)).
 This information can also be accessed by connecting to the node's console with `ipmitool`.
-Refer to online documentation to learn more about using ipmitool.
+Refer to online documentation to learn more about using `ipmitool`.

 If the node has booted into a multi-user target phase, but BOS has not completed booting the node, the node may have encountered a configuration error.
 A similar set of records for configuration for a given node can be obtained from